chunga7879/AnimatedGifDSL/milestones.md

         - Division rounds down
   - Images:
     - Stores pixels, width, and height
-      - Fields are accessed by (?)
     - (Potentially?)
 Store images overlayed on it
   - Text:
     - Stores string characters
   - List:
     - Stores a list of images
-  - (Potentially?)
-Colours:
-    - Stores r, g, b values
-  - (Potentially?)
-Vectors:
-    - Stores x, y values
 - All variables/functions are case-insensitive (e.g. `SET 10 AS X` is the same as `set 10 as x`)
-- Variables are global scoped and can be accessed anywhere(?) if it has been created
+- Variables are global scoped and can be accessed anywhere if it has been created
   - Parameters are function scoped
 - Variables are created when `AS [variable]` is used
 - Multiple variables will never be a reference to the same object (i.e. mainly images).
 Every built-in function will return a copy of any input and `RETURN` will always copy the value before setting to the function's `AS` variable.